ansresearch/exposing-the-csi/README.md

 Marco Cominelli, Francesco Gringoli, Francesco Restuccia, *Exposing the CSI: A Systematic Investigation of CSI-based Wi-Fi Sensing Capabilities and Limitations*

+---

+**Our complete dataset will be publicly available on Zenodo very soon.
+If you need the dataset right now, please contact: marco.cominelli@unibs.it**

+---

 ## Main features

 The dataset contains CSI sequences collected in indoor environments while a target person performs different activities.
 The main features of the dataset are the following: